arox5/RaspiHomeLab/README.md

 # RaspiHomeLab
-A simple and easy web application for general purpose home automation.
+A simple and easy web application for general purpose home automation and media center.
 This is my personal lab.

 ## Main targets
 1. Handle web application authentication (features are provided only to authenticated user)